Litauen/docs.bannerlordmodding.lt/modding/weapons.md

 Defined in `/Native/ModuleData/crafting_pieces.xml`

+Hide in the crafting menu:

+    <CraftingPiece
+        ...
+        is_hidden="true">

-Adding is_default="true" to craftingPiece in XML makes it unlocked in the new game.
+Make it unlocked in the new game:

+    is_default="true"

-### Make civilian
+Make civilian:

-In crafting_pieces:

     <Flag name="Civilian" type="ItemFlags" />